petros-d/docs/docs/runtime-release-notes.md

 ### Bug fixes

-- Fixed task logs not appearing in the Airflow UI by using a new custom task logging handler that does not interfere with AWS credentials or connections configured by users
+- Fixed a series of issues where task logs did not appear in the Airflow UI by using a new custom task logging handler that does not interfere with AWS credentials or connections configured by users

 ## Astronomer Runtime 3.0.1